-For 中文 translation
+For chinese 中文 translation of this page, click here.

-Welcome to San Francisco, USA!
+Welcome to San Francisco, California, USA!

 We hope to provide some guidance on issues such as how to obtain housing, how to arrange for telephone service, gas and electricity, and where to shop for furniture, groceries, and other essential items.
 Some people visit San Francisco ahead of time to search for housing, sometimes several months in advance.
 We realize that this may be difficult for most of you, so we are providing you with information to ease your transition.